GAumala/simple-commonmark-react/README.md

 This module renders Markdown as React components using [Commonmark](https://www.npmjs.com/package/commonmark) as parser.
 You can find a demo app [here](ttps://gaumala.github.io/simple-commonmark-react/).

-The whole markdown standard is not yet supported.
-Currently the only supported types are:

-- block-quote
-- code
-- code_block
-- emph
-- header
-- image
-- item
-- link
-- list
-- paragraph
-- softbreak
-- strong

-PR's are welcome.
-If you need a more production ready markdown module, try [commonmark-react-renderer](https://github.com/rexxars/commonmark-react-renderer).
+All nodes emitted by `commonmark` are supported except for inline html.
 I started this project because I needed an easier way to style the markdown components.

 ## Install